 Work and Leadership: Going It Alone

-This spring I was asked to participate on a leadership panel sponsored by European Women in Payments (EWPN) in Amsterdam.
+This spring, I was asked to participate on a leadership panel sponsored by European Women Payments Network (EWPN) in Amsterdam.
 While honored to receive the invitation, I soon realized that I had nothing to say on the topic.
 So I politely declined and explained that I had never been in a serious corporate leadership position.
 By choice!

 Early in my career, I decided to take another path.
 After some bad formative experiences with horrible and ineffective bosses, I came to the conclusion, rightly or wrongly, that I would have to behave like a jerk to get ahead in a traditional organization.
 I made a decision to “lead myself.”
 As a result, I’ve always chosen pay-for-performance rather than salaried positions.